spacewired/spacewired.github.io/_posts/2019-05-04-Discussing-Black-Hole-Jets.md

 ## Technical Section:

-Einstein's energy equation is VERY famous as: E=mc2 but did you know that in reality there is one missing variable in there?
-Einstein's Theory of Relativity states actually considers the speed of a particle as a variable defined as gamma (y).
-Gamma is essentiall defined as:
+Einstein's energy equation is VERY famous as: E = mc<sup>2</sup> but did you know that in reality there is one missing variable in there?
+Einstein's Theory of Relativity actually considers the speed of a particle as a variable defined as gamma (&#947;).
+Meaning the equation actually looks something more like:  E = &#947;mc<sup>2</sup>.
+Gamma is essentially defined as 	&#947;<sup>2</sup> = 1/(1-v<sup>2</sup>/c<sup>2</sup>), where vs is the speed of the particle and c is the speed of light.
+You can see that as v gets closer to the speed of light c, &#947; approaches 1/0 which is infinite.
+In the case that v is very small, almost 0, then &#947; = 1 and the famous equation emerges as E = mc<sup>2</sup>

-HOW TO ADD MATH TO MARKDOWN?
+In a particle accelerator like the LHC, the speed of the particle approaches the speed of light, which means gamma cannot be overlooked.
+This means that with a large enough value of &#947; we can create enough Energy to produce more of the particle in the event of a collision.
+Consider that a proton in the LHC is travelling with an energy of 4000 GeV, meaning its kinetic energy is more than 400 times bigger than its rest mass energy.
+If you collide that proton with another being spun up in the opposite direction, you have a net energy of 8000GeV, which essentially means you can make about 8000 protons with the energy put into the particle's speed; that's where my number above comes from.

-## References:
+### References:

 "Most Wanted Particle" by Jon Butterworth